ljdyer/speech-sound-visualiser/README.md

-# Speech sound visualiser
+# Speech Sound Visualiser

-Speech sound visualiser is a Heroku Flask app that generates and displays a raw waveform plot, spectrum plot, and regular and mel spectrographs of a speech sound that you record.
+Speech Sound Visualiser is a Heroku Flask app that generates and displays a raw waveform plot, spectrum plot, and regular and mel spectrographs of a speech sound that you record.

 ## How to use it